Cedar Sink: Karst topography

-Cedar Sink area is karst topography.
-Karst topography is a landscape formed from the dissolution of soluble rocks such as limestone, dolomite, and gypsum.
+The Cedar Sink area is karst topography, a landscape topography formed from the dissolution of soluble rocks such as limestone, dolomite, and gypsum.
 It is characterized by underground drainage systems with sinkholes, dolines, and caves.

 The development of karst occurs when acidic water chemically and physically breaks down the rock surface.
-The acidic water is created when atmospheric carbon dioxide and falling precipitation create a weak carbonic acid (H2CO3).
+The acidic water is created when atmospheric carbon dioxide and falling precipitation create a weak carbonic acid (H2CO3].
 This process occurs near the bedrock cracks or bedding planes.
 Over time, the fractures will widen and eventually create a drainage system network in the bedrock.
 The karst landscape will continue to develop over time as the water wears away at the rocks.
 Karst aquifers display drainage characteristics that in many ways appear similar to surface networks.

 Scientists have studied parameters of surface-water hydrology and geomorphology for years, but it was not until recently that the underground water system was understood.
 Extensive drainage-network analysis using GIS and other tools has developed a more well-rounded view of the karst topography and the subsurface hydrologic influences occurring in Mammoth Caves National Park.
 Over the past four decades, an extensive investigation of the Mammoth Cave Watershed useful for providing the opportunity for broader quantitative research in the organization of a large, highly developed, karst-drainage network.